iamkirankumaryadav/Library/Data Science/Hyperparameter.md

 - The values of hyperparameters can play a big impact on the behaviour and performance of the ML model.
 - The right hyperparameters can significantly improve a model's accuracy, speed, and generalization.

+### **Hyperparameter Tuning/Optimization**
+- Finding the optimal hyperparameter values is crucial for achieving the best possible performance from an ML model.
+- It involves experimenting with different combinations of hyperparameters and evaluating the model's performance on a validation set.
+- An iterative process that can be time-consuming, but it's essential for building high-performing models.

 **Hyperparameters:**
 - **Learning rate:** Determines how quickly the model updates its parameters during the training.
 - **Batch size:** Determines the number of data points used in each iteration of training.